Jhbioco/nodejs-photo-gallery/README.md

 You can clone this project on your machine, run and change it.

 **Dependecies**
-You need to have mongodb installed in your machine.
+You need to have mongodb installed in your machine (https://docs.mongodb.com/manual/installation/).

 ***Create the project***
 ```